Dynamic Graph Neural Networks for Physiological Based Pharmacokinetic Modeling: A Novel Data Driven Approach to Drug Concentration Prediction: Results and Discussion

 \section{Results and Discussion}

-To evaluate the predictive performance of the proposed Dynamic Graph Neural Network (Dynamic GNN), we compared it with two baseline architectures: a multilayer perceptron (MLP) and a long short-term memory (LSTM) network.
-All models were trained and evaluated on the same pharmacokinetic dataset using the metrics of root mean squared error (RMSE), mean absolute error (MAE), and coefficient of determination ($R^2$).
+We evaluate the Dynamic GNN against two baseline models: MLP and LSTM.
+All models are trained and evaluated on the same held-out test set using complementary error metrics that capture both absolute and relative prediction accuracy, including root mean squared error (RMSE), mean absolute error (MAE), coefficient of determination ($R^2$), and mean absolute percentage error (MAPE).

-As shown in Table~\ref{tab:performance}, all models achieved low prediction errors on the pharmacokinetic dataset, confirming that drug concentration dynamics are learnable from molecular and physiological features.
-Among the baselines, the MLP slightly outperformed the LSTM, suggesting that static molecular descriptors capture much of the relevant information without explicit temporal recurrence.

-The proposed \textit{Dynamic Graph Neural Network} achieved the highest coefficient of determination ($R^2 = 0.9342$), outperforming the MLP and LSTM by approximately 6.4\% and 12.8\%, respectively.
-This improvement demonstrates that incorporating inter-organ physiological relationships through dynamic message passing enables more accurate and generalizable pharmacokinetic predictions.
-Although the Dynamic GNN exhibits slightly higher RMSE and MAE than the MLP, its superior $R^2$ indicates stronger overall fit and better global consistency in predicted concentration trajectories.